-The 2015 funds will be used in the following components:
+The 2017 appropriations will be utilized in the following components:

 By funding law enforcement activities (DWI patrols and sobriety checkpoints) the enforcement component will encourage the general public in Dutchess County not to drive while impaired because of an increased probability of being caught and arrested.
 This is usually evaluated at the end of the year by reviewing data detailing the number of hours per DWI arrest, the number of DWI arrests on regular patrol, the number of arrests on STOP funded patrols, the percentage of alcohol related crashes compared to total crashes, and the number of alcohol-related fatalities and injuries.
 Appropriations are based on previous performance, as well as each agencies justification for funding.

 Deterrence efforts will continue to be reinforced through publication of the results and statistics of law enforcement’s activities throughout the year.
 The Dutchess County STOP-DWI Program will continue to maintain high visibility to enhance the public’s awareness and perception of an active and effective program.

 The following activities will be undertaken in 2017 to accomplish this goal:

 The 2017 Plan will continue to support additional District Attorney’s services in Dutchess County to maintain a strong conviction rate for DWI offenders, and to sentence offenders to effective strategies aimed at reducing future impaired driving involvement.
 A strong DWI conviction rate is an effective deterrence tool for the public as a continued demonstration of Dutchess County’s commitment to the STOP-DWI mission.

 While the law enforcement and Court related activities address the general public and community regarding impaired driving issues, the population of habitual chronic/ repeat offenders needs more focused and intensive services to change their alcohol/ drug abuse behaviors.